 Having a child with a developmental delay requires accommodations that typical children do not need.
 Imagine trying to teach a kid to swim when all they want to do is curl up into a ball in the water?
 How do you advise a kid to be part of a group task when they are traditionally stuck in their own little world?
 How do you coach a child when he is too excited to listen to an explanation?

-Amy and Sherwood Collins found out through their journey with their son, Liam, who was diagnosed at age three with Autism, that New Orleans was particularly lacking in opportunities for children on the Autism Spectrum, the most common form of development delay.
+Amy and Sherwood Collins found out through their journey with their son, Liam, who was diagnosed at age three with Autism, that New Orleans was particularly lacking in opportunities for children on the Autism Spectrum, the most common form of developmental delay.

 For Amy and Sherwood, this was the main driver behind starting the festival.

 According to the Centers for Disease Control 1 in 54 children is diagnosed with Autism Spectrum Disorder (ASD).
 It occurs 4 times more often in boys than girls.
 Plus, ASD is the most common disability cited for special education students in Louisiana public schools.

 Amy and Sherwood wanted to do something to help their son and the thousands of other families in New Orleans struggling to find programs.

 Bringing together the tremendous need for programs to serve children with Autism and their idea about a food festival centered around beignets, Amy and Sherwood created Beignet Fest and the corresponding Tres Doux Foundation, which makes grants with the proceeds from the festival.